 This physician directory lists Pediatric Specialists of America employed physicians, as well as private practice physicians who are solely responsible for the medical services provided by them.
-All physicians are members of the Miami Children’s Hospital medical staff.
+All physicians are members of the Nicklaus Children’s Hospital medical staff.

 = Physicians with the “PSA” badge by their name are employed by Pediatric Specialists of America.

 John Ragheb, M.D.